 Like any other kind of coverage, LTCI can be complicated.
 To clarify your goals before you shop, ask yourself:

 - How much of a benefit will you need?
 Figure out if you have other assets or income that could help you pay for LTC.
 The less you need, the better, because your premium will be lower.

 - How much time can you pay for on your own before your benefits kick in?
 Your LTCI comes with an “elimination period.”
 For example, if you have a 90-day elimination period, you will have to pay the full cost of those first 90 days.
 Make sure you can.
 Also, make sure you know how they calculate those days.
 Some companies only count the actual days where you receive care.

 - Is your policy inflation-proof?
 Make sure you have inflation protection in your policy.
 This ensures that your benefit will rise as the cost of care does.

 - Do you have to keep paying premiums throughout your benefit period?
 Make sure you have a waiver-of-premium benefit in your policy.
 This ensures that you can stop paying premiums once you start receiving benefits after the waiting period.

 - Do you understand how your premiums work?
 Typically, premiums on LTCI policies increase over time.
 For policies that don’t have fixed rates, companies can raise the premiums for everyone in your rate class (not just you) no matter how your health might have changed or how many claims you’ve made.

 You need to know what your policy includes, but what doesn’t it include?
-Be sure you understand any limitations or coverage gaps in your plan:
+Understand any limitations or coverage gaps in your plan:

 - Make sure your intended insurer is viable.
-The reason rates have been growing so quickly is that companies that provide LTCI have been selling less policies than they anticipated.
+The reason rates have been growing so quickly is that companies that provide LTCI have been selling fewer policies than they anticipated.
 If they can’t stay in business, they can’t provide you with benefits.
-And if they get into too much financial trouble, they might hike your rates so high you have to drop the policy.
+If they get into too much financial trouble, they might hike your rates so high you have to drop the policy.